 Objective: Distribution tariffs that send accurate price signals to grid users and aim to fair allocation of distribution network costs.
-Option: 0 Option 1 Option 2 BAU - Impose on NRAs more detailed transparency and comparability requirements for - Harmonization of distribution tariffs across EU; fully Member States (NRAs) are mainly distribution tariffs methodologies. harmonize distribution tariff structures at EU level for all responsible on deciding on the detailed - Put in place EU-wide principles and guidance which ensure fair, dynamic, time- EU DSOs, through concrete requirements for NRAs on distribution tariffs. dependent distribution tariffs in order to facilitate the integration of distributed tariff setting. energy resources and self-consumption.
-Pro Pro Pro Current framework gives more Principles regarding network tariffs will increase efficient use of the system and A harmonized methodology would guarantee the flexibility to Member States and NRAs ensure a fairer allocation of network costs. implementation of specific principles. to accommodate local conditions in their national measures.
-Con Con Con Current EU framework provides only Detail implementation will still have to be realized at Member State level, which A complete harmonisation of DSO structures would not meet some general principles, and not may reduce effectiveness of measures in some cases. the specificities of different distribution systems. specific guidance towards distribution Therefore, such an option would possibly have network tariffs which effectively disproportionate effects while not meeting subsidiarity allocate costs and accommodate EU principle. policies.
+Option: 0 Option 1 Option 2 BAU Member States (NRAs) are mainly responsible on deciding on the detailed distribution tariffs.
+Impose on NRAs more detailed transparency and comparability requirements for distribution tariffs methodologies.
+Put in place EU-wide principles and guidance which ensure fair, dynamic, time-dependent distribution tariffs in order to facilitate the integration of distributed energy resources and self-consumption. - Harmonization of distribution tariffs across EU; fully harmonize distribution tariff structures at EU level for all EU DSOs, through concrete requirements for NRAs on tariff setting.
+Pro Current framework gives more flexibility to Member States and NRAs to accommodate local conditions in their national measures.
+Pro Principles regarding network tariffs will increase efficient use of the system and ensure a fairer allocation of network costs.
+Pro A harmonized methodology would guarantee the implementation of specific principles.
+Con Current EU framework provides only some general principles, and not specific guidance towards distribution network tariffs which effectively allocate costs and accommodate EU policies.
+Con Detail implementation will still have to be realized at Member State level, which may reduce effectiveness of measures in some cases.
+Con A complete harmonisation of DSO structures would not meet the specificities of different distribution systems.
+Therefore, such an option would possibly have disproportionate effects while not meeting subsidiarity principle.

-Most suitable option(s): Option 1 is the preferred option as it will reinforce the existing framework by providing guidance on effective distribution network tariffs and enhancing transparency requirements
+Most suitable option(s): Option 1 is the preferred option as it will reinforce the existing framework by providing guidance on effective distribution network tariffs and enhancing transparency requirements level.